ilacolo/Assignment1_Research_Track1/README.md

 * `drive(speed, seconds)`: it sets the linear velocity
 * `turn(speed, seconds)`: it sets the angular velocity
 * `find_golden_token()` : it finds the closest golden token
 * `fine_centre_token()` : it finds the token which is used as the reference one where the robot bring all other tokens.
-(In this case the reference frame is the first token which is seen by the robot)
+(In this case the reference frame is the first token detected by the robot)
-* `bring_to_golden(n)` : it finds the reference token where to bring other tokens and it release the token in the correct position near to the reference token
+* `bring_to_golden(n)` : it finds the reference token where to bring other tokens and it releases the token in the correct position near to the reference token
 * `grab_golden(n)` : it grabs tokens to the reference token
-* `main()` : In this fuction two values are set: the number of token in the arena and the reference token, which is the first one seen by the robot.
+* `main()` : In this fuction two values are set: the number of tokens in the arena and the reference token, which is the first one seen by the robot when it starts to turn.

 Initialization of Global variables
 ----------------------------------